GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

     -	Description: ```Used to configure custom email```
 7. Add a Header to the form.
     -	Label it: ```Customer Information:```
-    -	Set the Display Text to:
+    7a.
+Add a Display Text object and set the Display Text to:
 ```
 Customer Information: